onc-healthit/lantern-back-end/README.md

 * PostgreSQL database
 * Grafana

-Prometheus is used to capture time-series-based data from the FHIR API endpoints.
-It stores these in the PostgreSQL database using Timescale's PostgreSQL extension, [`pg_prometheus`](https://github.com/timescale/pg_prometheus) as well as the the [Prometheus remote storage adapter for PostgreSQL](https://github.com/timescale/prometheus-postgresql-adapter).

 The PostgreSQL database is used to store all information related to the FHIR API endpoints.
 This includes the timeseries data captured by Prometheus as well as information from the capability statement, information gathered from Inferno, information about the EHR vendors from [CHPL](https://chpl.healthit.gov/#/search), and information about the provider organization using the endpoint.